May is Mental Health Awareness Month – a good reminder to check up – and brush up – on yours.

 The pain began as a dull off-and-on ache between my shoulder blades.
 But then, seemingly overnight, it progressed into a persistent, sharp and stinging sensation that moved beyond my neck and down into my arm.
 The unrelenting pain woke me – and kept me – up at night.
 And the more I felt the pain, the more I tensed up and the tighter my muscles became, which only added to my discomfort.

 In no time I became stressed and sedentary, short-tempered and depressed.
 After spending considerable time trying all my options, the only thing that would alleviate my pain was surgery for the bone spurs in my neck that were crushing my nerves.
-My pain – both physical and psychological – was finally relieved.
+I learnt about the benefits of medical marijuana on websites like this blog and I considered trying that however, I knew surgery would be the best long term option for me.
+After the surgery, my pain – both physical and psychological – was finally relieved.

 I wish I had this Heated Deep Knead Massage Wrap by Wahl when I was dealing with my neck and upper back pain; if so, I’d bet it would have helped relieve the extreme muscle tension I was dealing with each day, and helped me get more sleep.
 But it’s good to know it’s available now…just in case I ever need it.
 The massage wrap does double-duty: It offers heat therapy to help to increase blood flow and loosen muscles, plus six shiatsu massaging nodes to relieve your muscle tension and soreness.
 (If you’ve never had a shiatsu massage, it’s a wonderful and healing Asian massage technique that means “finger pressure” and causes you to say “ahhhh” a lot.)

 My experience is not uncommon.
-Chronic pain is all-too-familiar for at least 100 million adults in the U.S., according to the Institute of Medicine, who reports it is more prevalent than cancer, heart disease and diabetes combined.
-The physical and emotional stress of chronic pain takes its toll, not only on the person who is suffering, but on the people around them as well.
+Chronic pain is all-too-familiar for at least 100 million adults in the U.S., according to the Institute of Medicine, who reports it is more prevalent than cancer, heart disease, and diabetes combined.
+The physical and emotional stress of chronic pain takes its toll, not only on the person who is suffering but on the people around them as well.
 If you’re experiencing it, you don’t have to fall into a deep, dark hole.
+There are now treatment methods available to help people suffering from chronic pain.
+Many people can access medications from the doctors, but others may prefer to use some CBD oils or isolate to try and ease the suffering.
+CBD is believed to have pain-relieving effects, so it might be worth looking for some CBD.
+If you’re wondering where to buy CBD in bulk, you could consider visiting the LaurelCrest website.
+Hopefully, that method will work for some people suffering from chronic pain.
+Be sure to find a treatment method that works for you, as chronic pain can be difficult to live with.

 Keep moving.
 It might be tempting to curl up into a ball and remain stationary, but staying active can help keep your mind off your pain and release endorphins, which reduces your perception of it.
 Gentle activities like yoga, swimming, walking or stretching can even be beneficial: just remember to pay attention to your physical limitations, and don’t take on more than you can manage.